m44rtn/xenops/readme.md

 # Xenops

-Xenops is a tool that can help with incrementing the version number in a file for your project.
-Xenops supports multiple define standards, such as the C `#define` but also the assembly `%define`, since [commit 3a59cad](https://github.com/m44rtn/xenops/commit/3a59cade2cd184dc7363db343e27151ef0b66a01).
+Xenops is a Linux tool that can help with incrementing the version number in a file for your project.

-This tool is written for the Linux terminal, but Microsoft's WSL may work too.

 ## What it can change
 Xenops can change the BUILD/MINOR/MAJOR numbers in a file.
 It can update all the numbers in one go.
 You can use